-(P) Introduction to Liturgical Theology This course will consider the relationship between liturgy and theology, as realities in the Christian life which form and inform one another.
-Fundamental documents of the Roman liturgy will be introduced, with an eye toward discerning insights into God, Christ, the Church, the sacraments and the human person which are embodied therein.
+(P) Introduction to Liturgical Theology

+This course will consider the relationship

+between liturgy and theology, as realities in the

+Christian life which form and inform one

+another.
+Fundamental documents of the Roman

+liturgy will be introduced, with an eye toward

+discerning insights into God, Christ, the

+Church, the sacraments and the human person

+which are embodied therein.

+T/RS 223Z 3 cr.
 Introduction to the Theology of the Byzantine Churches